Flower Boy Ramen Shop: Synopsis

 Kang-hyuk quickly develops feelings for Eun-bi, but she finds herself more attracted to the passionate Chi-soo.
-Chi-soo, after many misunderstandings, realizes that his obsession with Eun-bi was actually attraction, and actively competes for Eun-bi's affections with Kang-hyuk.
+After many misunderstandings, Chi-soo realizes that his obsession with Eun-bi is actually attraction, and competes for Eun-bi's affections with Kang-hyuk.
 However, Chi-soo's father (Joo Hyun) disapproves.
 Chi-soo's (and Kang-hyuk's) mother had also been an average (not rich) woman, and Chi-soo's father believes that difference was one of the reasons for their separation several years ago.
-Chi-soo's father's company is planning to redevelop the area in which the ramen shop is located, and Chi-soo's father tries to use the possible destruction of the ramen shop as leverage to keep Eun-bi and Chi-soo apart.
-Chi-soo has become attached to the ramen shop and is also afraid of being disowned, and so he initially chooses to stay with his father.
-Eun-bi realizes, however, that she wants to try dating him seriously; she storms to his family's apartment to claim him from his father, and they leave together.
-The ramen shop is forced to close, but its workers accept this development without complaint.
-Chi-soo's father disinherits him and has his U.S. citizenship revoked, so that Chi-soo is now subject to the South Korean military draft.
-The show ends with Chi-soo visiting Eun-bi after he has completed his two-year service in the South Korean Army without contacting her; they kiss as the camera pans over the neighborhood where they first met.
+The company of Chi-soo's father is planning to redevelop the area in which the ramen shop is located, so he tries to use the possible destruction of the ramen shop as leverage to keep Eun-bi and Chi-soo apart.
+Chi-soo has become attached to the ramen shop, and afraid of being disowned, he initially chooses to stay with his father.
+At the end, Chi-soo visits Eun-bi after he has completed his two-year service in the South Korean Army without contacting her.